Cookies on the Healthspan site

 One of the fundamental ways sleep affects immunity is through the migration of immune cells.
 The number of immune cells in the circulation varies, increasing during the night and falling in the morning.
 This is because the immune cells migrate back towards the lymph nodes, where they are primed for action and help filter out any bacteria or abnormal cells within the lymph fluid that drains back from the tissues.5 So it's not a bad thing that immune cells have reduced in the blood - they have just temporarily redistributed back to the lymph nodes.
 On top of this, the study found as little as one night without sleep was enough to significantly alter the function of the immune system overnight.6

 Another way sleep influences the immune system is through the gut.
 Around 70-80% of the immune system is governed by the digestive tract, and like any system in the body, the gut uses sleep to reset and repair.
 Research has shown that sleep, or lack of it, can influence the diversity of microbes found in the gut.
-The more diversity, the healthier the digestive tract.
-These microbes play a significant role in immune health, which gives you another reason to focus on achieving a good night's sleep.7 For all things gut health, head to our dedicated advice centre.
+The more diversity, the healthier the digestive tract is.
+These microbes play a significant role in immune health, which gives you another reason to focus on achieving a good night's sleep.7

 Around 31-55% of sleep duration is based on your genetics.
 The remainder, however, is influenced by everyday factors like your behaviour and environment.
 As such, there are some simple tweaks you can implement to support a longer, deeper sleep.